Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Gluten-free | Black turtle beans are naturally gluten-free and can be a good source of protein, vitamins, and minerals on a gluten-free diet. |

 Dukan | The Dukan diet discourages the consumption of black beans as they are relatively high in starch.
-One or two servings of black turtle beans can be added to the diet during the Consolidation phase as a starchy food.
+One or two servings of black turtle beans can be added to the diet as a starchy food during the Consolidation phase.
 During the Stabilization phase, black turtle beans can be consumed in moderation. |

 Intermittent Fasting | Like all foods, black turtle beans can be used on this diet during eating periods but should be refrained from during fasting periods. |

 Low Fat & Low Calorie | Black turtle beans are naturally very low in fats.
-However, a 100g serving of cooked black turtle beans provides 130 calories.
-Therefore, these beans are suited for a low-fat diet but not a low-calorie diet. |
+However, 100g of cooked black turtle beans provides 130 calories.
+Therefore, these beans are suited for low-fat and low-calorie diets. |

 Low Carb | Despite the high dietary fiber content, providing 22g of carbohydrates per serving, black turtle beans are advised to be avoided on a low-carb diet. |

-Black turtle beans are rich in antioxidants, such as anthocyanin and other phytochemicals.
-As discussed previously, the consumption of cooked black turtle beans has been correlated with reduced concentrations of multiple proinflammatory agents (6, 21).
-A diet high in black beans has also been researched to reduce inflammation during colitis (28).
+Anti Inflammatory | Black turtle beans are rich in antioxidants, such as anthocyanin and other phytochemicals.
+As discussed previously, the consumption of cooked black turtle beans has been correlated with reduced concentrations of multiple proinflammatory agents (8, 23).
 For these reasons, black turtle beans can be a good addition to the anti-inflammatory diet. |

-BRAT | Black turtle beans are not considered to be a bland food, as they are high in insoluble fiber and can cause bloating and worsening of symptoms in some people.
+BRAT | Black turtle beans are not considered a bland food, as they are high in insoluble fiber and can cause bloating and worsening of symptoms in some people.
 Black turtle beans should be avoided on a BRAT diet. |

 Cooking and Use